 Fred and Pamela Buffett Cancer Center

-The Fred & Pamela Buffett Cancer Center is also a member of the National Comprehensive Cancer Network, an alliance that develops standards and sets guidelines for treatment.
-Multidisciplinary teams conduct research focused on discovering the mechanisms, which cause cancer to develop and then translate these discoveries into new approaches for early detection and new therapies for cancer treatment and prevention.
+The Buffett Cancer Center is also a member of the National Comprehensive Cancer Network (NCCN), an alliance that develops standards and sets guidelines for treatment.
+Multidisciplinary teams conduct research focused on discovering the mechanisms, which cause cancer, to develop and then translate these discoveries into new approaches for early detection and new therapies for cancer treatment and prevention.

-The Fred & Pamela Buffett Cancer Center reaches out to the medical community and the broader public through a variety of education and outreach programs for scientists, clinicians, health care workers, future scientists and healthcare providers, and the general public.
-For example, the Cancer Research Graduate Program trains students in the latest techniques of cancer research, awarding a Ph.D. upon completion.
+The Buffett Cancer Center reaches out to the medical community and the broader public through a variety of education and outreach programs for scientists, clinicians, future scientists, healthcare providers and the public.
+For example, the Cancer Research Doctoral Program trains students in the latest techniques of cancer research, awarding a Ph.D. upon completion.
 Community outreach programs are educating the public on the importance of cancer prevention and early detection.
-At several annual events, the Cancer Center provides free cancer screening to Nebraska’s underserved populations.
+At several annual events, the Buffett Cancer Center provides free cancer screening and information to Nebraska’s underserved populations.